Main content of the website

 Annual Water Reports

-Copies of the results are kept at our Public Works building.
+Print copies of the results are kept at our Public Works building.
 Reports are available for viewing upon request.
 Please contact Public Works at 204-677-7970, or visit us at 120 Seal Road.

 Water bills can be paid by cash, cheque, or debit at City Hall's front desk, or by mailing a cheque.

-1. Add a new contact or payee using the email "payments@thompson.ca”
+1. Add a new contact or payee using the email payments@thompson.ca

-3. Under "Messages” include your name and utility account number
+3. Under "Messages," include your name and utility account number

 4. The answer for your security question should always be "Thompson"

 If a tenant is responsible for paying the water bill as part of their rental agreement, landlords must ensure that the tenant completes the Residential Customer Information Form and drops it off at City Hall.
-You can download the form here.

 The Bleeder Rebate must be pre-approved and no rebate will be applied by the City of Thompson prior to receiving the application.